-- 4. Comprehend/Understand: - a.
+- 5. Comprehend/Understand: - a.
 The key messages for advocacy with parties to the conflict; - b.
-Role played by UNPOL Component and FPU in MARA; - c.
+Role played by Military Component in MARA; - c.
 Developing early-warning indicators for sexual violence; - d.
-Reporting protocols: - e.
-Role of UNPOL Component in SV investigation; - f.
+Reporting protocols; - e.
+Role of Military Component in SV investigation; - f.
 Guidelines for handling of offenders; - g.
 Measures to address Sexual Violence in Refugee/IDP Camps; and, - h.
 Referral arrangements and survivor assistance measures in the Mission.

-Part I: Advocacy on Prevention of CRSV
+Part I: Advocacy on Prevention of CRSV.

-- 5. Overview.
+6. Overview.
 Advocacy for prevention of CRSV is carried out with all the parties to the conflict, including the host State Government authorities (civil/military/police officials), armed groups (State-sponsored and non-State actors), and local communities.
-Advocacy on prevention of CRSV is a command responsibility and is not delegated below the level of an Formed Police Unit (FPU) Commander.
-All advocacy initiatives must conform to Mission PoC Strategy, CRSV Action Plan and CRSV SOP; and reflect Mission's coherent and harmonised messaging.
+Advocacy on prevention of CRSV is a command responsibility and is not delegated below the level of Company Commander.
+All advocacy initiatives must conform to Mission PoC Strategy, CRSV Action Plan and CRSV SOP;

+and reflect Mission's coherent and harmonised messaging.
 Joint advocacy with relevant components/entities with designated focal point in lead may be carried out.
 All interactions and exchanges regarding advocacy must be reported through command channel and to the SWPA.
 Advocacies on prevention of CRSV are not to be carried out in isolation of other serious IHRL/IHL violations.
-Key messages that could form part of advocacy with host authorities and armed groups are explained below. - a.
-Prevent all human rights violations, including CRSV; - b.
-Cease all CRSV violations and release hostages/sex slaves; - c.
-Inform that their activities are closely monitored, recorded and reported; - d.
-Sensitise that amnesty provisions will not be applicable to CRSV offenders; and, - e.
-Stress that all perpetrators of SV shall be prosecuted and brought to justice.
+Key messages that could form part of advocacy with host authorities and armed groups is explained below.